alevani/ant_war_simulation/REPORT.md

 -----

+### [TODO]

-Sort of a conclusion to the ant kingdom chapter.
+**Sort of a conclusion to the ant kingdom chapter.
 Here I tell what behaviour is to remember and why they are interesting.
 (Also talk about task allocation in swarm robotics.).
 Here I guess I can say that for little robotic swarm task allocation and pheromones communication is the most interesting thing to take.
-But for a visual visualisation there's  more.
+But for a visual visualisation there's  more.**

-# 4. Software simulation
+# 4. Simulation

 This section is a go through many behaviors we have seen throughout this paper and how they could be use to create a simulator.
-We will travers ways of creating such simulations both on the software side, with the study of languages, technics and framework, and on the robotic side with a more pragmatic approach and definition of needs and environmental restrictions to replicate a pre-defined limited set of collective behaviour.
+We will travers ways of creating such simulations both on the software side, with the study of languages, technics and framework, and on the robotic side with a more pragmatic approach and definition of needs and environmental restrictions to replicate a limited pre-defined set of collective behaviour.

-##
+## 4.1 Software  [TODO]

-## 4.2 Possible collective behaviour that can be implemented

-I must explain why it makes sense to implement env changes.
-The way the ants interact with everything actually depends on it.

-**to simulate https://ccl.northwestern.edu/netlogo/ but not building**

-To include in it

-"From what we been discussing in the "ant" section "...
+### 4.1.1 Relevant collective behaviours

+The collective behaviours that one can include in a simulator are countless and their only limits is today's computer power.
+Having this much freedom means we can include almost everything we want as long as the whole stays coherent.
+There are two main categories of behaviours, internal, and external.
+We will define external behaviour as behaviour triggered by external sources such as the temperature or the time of the day, and internal behaviour the one directly induced by ant  collectiveness.

+#### External

+Throughout the section "The ant kingdom" we have been though

-- Passing day
+- Time (Seasons, days, day and night, minutes, seconds)
-- Being able to pause it and to click on any entity to get its details??
+- Environmental conditions (Temperature, ..)
+- Operating cost of task

+#### Internal

 - Nomadic and stationary phase of an army ant colony

-- Include heat and night/day period?
-- Include small difference in terrain height?
-- Include seasons?
-- Operating cost of task
-- Task allocation
+- Task (Foraging, nest maintenance, ..) & Task allocation
-- Lots and lots more :electric_plug:
-- We could imagine to have an excitement of pixel in a nest, close to a queen, expressing which pheormone is currently being diffused.
-(Juste une diffusion colorée de pixel aux alentours de la reine). -> when the queen influence workers with its pheromones

-should we have no nest in start and workers have to create it by gathering dirt (can look back at the simple rule to building structure from the article).

-In the Pharaoh wikipedia page, they say that around  8 am scout go search for food, this should somehow be included in the brain of the ant.
-So that the simulation would look even more accurate.
-(Like in the night time nothing much appears, and then suddenly when sun appears, scout go search for food).

-**A lot of the "to include in" are not specifically cited above, look at the object for more**

-Say what behaviour can be selected is purely arbitrary but we have way less limitation

-[nrv]
+- Queen's control over the colony

+- Pheromones

+**Implementation of a brain logic**

+- Individuals are simple
+- Collectivity is what bring complexity

-## 4.1 Exploration of Language and drawing frameworks [^NOK] [^NRV]
+### 4.1.2 Exploration of simulator, languages and drawing frameworks [NRV]

-Many technics can be used to build a good simulator, and yet, it is difficult for one to select the best within the ocean of languages and framework that exists.
-Many of these usually fit specifics kinds of implementation.
-This chapter is a deep through of some of the most relevant ones.
-We will go deeper on the understanding of a good drawing tool in the specific case of the ant war simulation and this will also be the occasion to have a first sight at the overall implementation.
+Many technics can be used to build a good simulator, and yet, it is difficult for one to select the best within the ocean of languages and framework that exists as they each usually fit specifics kinds of implementation.
+This chapter is a deep through of some of the most relevant ones, we will go deeper on the understanding of a good drawing tool in the specific case of the ant simulation and this will also be the occasion to have a first sight at the overall software implementation.

 The first step before plunging into google and look at every language and framework that exists is to specify the needs.
-As we have not yet a good understanding of the complexity of the simulation (this problem will arise later deeper phases), one needs to think on a more abstract level.
+As we have not yet a good understanding of the complexity of the simulation (this problem will arise at a later, deeper phase), one needs to think on a more abstract level.
 Figure [^N] is a first very simple high-level not to scaled representation of an ongoing epoch in the simulator.
 Firstly, we need to be able to draw.
 This might sounds a bit too abstract but it already narrows down the scope as many languages such as C or C++ are low-level language, which would only add more complexity to the project (don't get me wrong, one can use these languages to draw, but there are a lot of easier ways to do it with higher-level languages).
 Server side languages like PHP, which depends on client side action to be able to draw, are also out of the basket.
-Secondly we will need to draw very simple shapes (mainly pixel alike) in a large quantity, which means that we don't need complex 3D render technics or polygon like software such as WebGL, ThreeJS and such.
-Thirdly We don't need to perform a lot of complex mathematical operations (such as integration, derivative, or trigonometry), as the agents will be evolving in a 2D plan.
+Secondly we will need to draw very simple shapes (mainly pixel alike) in a large quantity Thirdly We don't need to perform a lot of complex mathematical operations (such as integration, derivative, or trigonometry), as the agents will be evolving in a 2D plan.
 Finally, it is very likely that threads will be useful in the simulation (controlling the time, nests and such), so we need a language where using these is more or less easy.
 This conclude a first good definition of preliminary needs.

 <img src="https://github.com/alevani/ant_war_simulation/blob/master/assets/img/sim1.png?raw=tru" alt="alt text" title="simulation rep 1" style="zoom:100%;" />

 Given that I do not master every languages that exist and since this project is not about the discovering and use of a new language, this narrows down the scope even more.
 In the above section we got rid of the low-level languages and the server-side ones since they would only add more complexity in an already quite complex task.
 This leaves me with Javascript, Python and Java, three interesting candidates.
 From there, it is more of a personal choice than an actual language to language comparison.
 Each of these three languages implement drawing technics and can perform all of the above described needs.
 I will nonetheless explain the advantages and inconveniences of each, based on my personal experiences and knowledges acquired throughout my developer’s life.

  Let’s start with Python.
 Python is a very light and high-level language and is surprisingly simple and satisfying to work with.
 Being non-typed and almost “Human language” alike makes it a very appealing language to choose.
 It has good support of threads and includes some powerful (yet, unknown to me) drawing frameworks such as PyGame or Arcade.
 Python almost look like the perfect candidate.
 However, it is the slowest of the three at “Calculation steps per seconds” (as shown in Figure N), which is highly important when one needs to create a simulation as it will defined how much item can the program handle at a given time T. That being said, Python remain quite an interesting candidate, but ultimately not the one which will be used for the simulation.
 Secondly, Java.
-It is broadly known (which makes it one of the most documented language in the market) and can be used for more or less everything.
+It is broadly known and can be used for more or less everything, which makes it one of the most documented language in the market.
 It already implements a lot of structure, function, drawing technics and basic graphic tools because it has been designed to be a somewhat higher-level version of C with oriented object programming.
-It uses the JVM (Java Virtual Machine) to run the Java compiled bytecode which adds a lot of overhead at the start compared to interpreted languages (but saving you from dummy mistakes).
+It uses the JVM (Java Virtual Machine) to run the Java compiled bytecode which adds a lot of overhead at the start compared to interpreted languages (but it saves you from dummy mistakes).
 It however has the highest “Calculation steps per second” score compared to the two others as Figure N demonstrates it.
 All of that being said, Java would almost be the perfect candidates.
 The only downside one could really think of is the lack of “good” drawing frameworks.
 It becomes quickly frustrating to work with drawing and threading in Java (but this is highly personal).
 Finally Javascript.
 Javascript is the kind of candidate who is a clever mixt between the advantages of Java and Python.
-It has a good “Calculation steps per second” score, it is easy to use and web based.
-Being web-based means that it is rather easy to deploy **[more on that]**.
-It has a good community and support a lot of user-made libraries, plus its documentation is also very great (as Python and Java).
-It has a very good vanilla drawing libraries and very good drawing frameworks such as Preprocess that can be used on top of VanillaJS

-Used a lot for water like simulation (good at physics
+It has a good “Calculation steps per second” score, it is easy to use and it is web based which makes it easy to distribute on multiple platform.
+It has a good community and support a lot of user-made libraries, plus, its documentation is also very great (as Python and Java).
+It has a very good vanilla drawing libraries and very good drawing frameworks such as Preprocess, ThreeJS or WebGL which can be used on top of VanillaJS and offer a wide variety of tools and a large range of possibilities.
+This language and its framework are used for a lot of physics simulation such as liquid simulation [^48] or even planetary orbit simulation [^49].
+The only thing one could reproach to Javascript is its lack of coherence in the way it has been built (a short video about how incoherent Javascript is: https://archive.org/details/wat_destroyallsoftware), but this is not going to be a problem for the development of the simulation.

-Good community, large support, great documentation.

-Javascript is very much not perfect.
-Indeed, it is known among developers to be a very illogical language and sometimes being pointed at for it.
-The following is a short video that represents how bad Javascript can sometimes be: https://archive.org/details/wat_destroyallsoftware

-This concludes blah blah…

 <img src="https://2.bp.blogspot.com/-BcemgfpuSvQ/UfCyESwcPKI/AAAAAAAAA9Q/a2qKDpvmZN8/s1600/LatticeBoltzmannPerformanceGraph.png" alt="alt text" title="simulation rep 1" style="zoom:70%;" />

-This concludes blah blah…

-**Javascript**

-- Top 1 candidate
-- Even vanilla javascript is super good a drawing in canvas.
-- WebGL and TreeJS are good but they are optimised for 3D render and we don't need that
-- Preprocessing is a very nice and easy library that one can use on top of vanilla JS
-- Light and Web based language (easy to deploy, test and maintain)
-- Powerful, even for math based simulation
-- Mid for calculati
+In conclusion there is not a top of the list language as they all have their advantages and weaknesses but it is very likely that Javascript is going to be used over Python and Java as it is the most straight forward and flexible of the three, with its large variety of open-source libraries and its great documentation.

-# 5. Robot simulation
+## 4.2 Robot simulation

 This section is about describing and defining a limited set of collective behaviours which can be taken from ants and transposed to real life robot condition and environment.
 This set of collective behaviour is purely arbitrary and can always be disregarded.
 We will also go through the definition of swarm in robotic and describe what are the requirements and limitations to implement such behaviours in real life. [^46]